ShamiTomita/portfolio-manager/Notes.md

 Notes

+REMEMBER: Your application needs to work right now just once; it must be easy to change forever.

 Notes for portfolio Manager.
 I would really like to get this done by the end of March.
 I think thats a good timeline.
 By the end of march I will have a working protoype that I can use for my own purposes.

 Now that I have the routes working I should be able to create